Process – How Climate Feedback works

 - Provide a reference* and a link to the source.

-*When an expert speaks within his own domain of expertise, including a reference may not be needed; however, if challenged on his claim, the expert should provide additional references to support his annotation
+*When an expert speaks within their own domain of expertise, including a reference may not be needed; however, if challenged on their claim, the expert should provide additional references to support the annotation

 Comments should be concise, accessible to general audiences as much as possible, and adhere to proper argumentation structure.
 Reviewers should represent the state of knowledge in the scientific literature, using strongly supported scientific theories and observations as references, and refrain from pointing to partial/isolated/weakly supported findings.
 Reviewers are expected to refrain from sarcastic comments, maintain a respectful tone and engage in serious, evidence-based conversation.